 Keith recommends the best remedy against the influence of Quakers in the colonies.
 First, Keith provides 24-points analyzing the strength of Quakerism.
 Most points deal with the Quakers’ speed to charity and mutual aid among brethren.
 I will list the more curious points, but in sum the Quakers were dutiful in contributing to a common stock of wealth which was used to spread and maintain their societies.
 Their preachers and elders were laity, and great numbers of their unlearned ministers could be called forth, as needed, to outward parts.
 Also, their meetings were frequent having both weekly, monthly, quarterly, and yearly gatherings.
 And, generously said, the Quakers kept a good government of tongue.

-As said before, lay-agency and common goods existed in both Puritan and even, to some extent, Anglican religious society.
-SPG reflected aspects of this activity with their work among their smaller meetings of lay-correspondents, seminarians, curates, and lower clergy– in terms of supplying free catechetical and other devotional material for laics as well as the moral support afforded by SPG local conferencing (though these meeting were generally closed to ordinary laity).
-In fact, the methodists would appropriate, in a rather direct manner, the Quarterly meetings from the Quakers, as implemented the English circuit preacher, Mr. John Bennett.
-So, bits and portions of the Quaker organization either have precedent, belonging to an older, long-running milieu, or they were being transplanted elsewhere for the obvious advantages in binding together communities.
-However, the more sectarian parts of their organization, which Keith found worthy of noting, is given below.
+As mentioned before, lay-agency and common goods existed in both Puritan and even, to some extent, Anglican religious society.
+SPG reflected aspects of this activity with their work among their smaller meetings of lay-correspondents, seminarians, curates, and lower clergy– for sake of distributing free catechetical and other devotional material to Anglican people as well as the moral support between SPG agents by local conferencing.
+In fact, the methodists (if treated as organic to the English religious society milieu) would appropriate, in a rather direct manner, the Quarterly meetings from the Quakers, as done by the English circuit preacher, Mr. John Bennett.
+So, bits and portions of the Quaker organization either have precedent– belonging to an older, long-running milieu among Puritans– or they were being adopted elsewhere for the obvious advantages in binding together communities.
+However, the more sectarian or separatist element of their organization, which Keith found worthy of noting, is given below.

 Starting with points- 4, 22, we see how the mutual care of members’ industry, or earning-power, likely complimented their regular tithing and offerings to common stock.
 Those brethren who were poor were helped by provisioning a means to improve their craft, typically increasing personal income.
 This made the Quakers relatively wealthy in Pennsylvania and, for a time, a de facto establishment.
 Also, in selling and buying, commerce between brethren had priority.
 Point 4: